MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client.md

 To sign in to the client, go to the URL your admin sent you.
 At the sign in page, enter your domain and user name in the format ```DOMAIN\username```, enter your password, and then select **Sign in**.

 >[!NOTE]
->By signing in to the web client, you agree that your PC complies with your organization's securty policy.
+>By signing in to the web client, you agree that your PC complies with your organization's security policy.

 After you sign in, the client will take you to the **Resources** page.
 Under the **Work Resources** menu, you'll see several icons for the apps the admin has made available to the work group.
 To start using an app, select the icon for the app you want to use, enter the same user name and password you used to sign in to the web client when prompted, and then select **Connect**.
 Wait for the remote desktop to load, and then start using the app as you would normally.